The following short stories are coming soon. Below are the categories you will be able to choose from.

 He smiled knowingly.

-After we shook hands, I walked in the hot sun to a cluster of trees where taxi drivers hung out.
+After we shook hands, I walked out into the hot sun, meandering slowly to a cluster of trees where taxi drivers hung out.
 Anyone and everyone who had a few bucks bought a car, got a license, then put a sign on their roof.
 With no bus service in town and few private vehicles, cabbies always had work.
 Whether it was enough to pay the bills was a different issue.

 Next to the shady patch stood the ‘New Mall,’ with a couple of grocery stores, an electronics shop, bank, and liquor depot.
 Every spot in the parking lot was taken.
 Guides heading out into the bush stocked up their high-riding, nine-seater, canvas-topped safari trucks.
 In the back, tourists in wide-brimmed hats, sporting tailored clothing waited.
 They were going on a guide-driven safari, where everything was taken care of for them, from tents to candle-lit drinking binges.
 And hopefully, a life-long experience worth every cent of it.